TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 ## Summary

+Sender and receiver applications must be configured with specific information about the Event Hub environment.
+You create a storage account if your receiver application stores messages in Blob Storage.
+If your application is hosted on GitHub, you have to clone it to your local directory.
+Text editors, such as nano are used to add your namespace to the application.

 # Exercise - Configure applications to send or receive messages through an Event Hub

 # Evaluate the performance of the deployed Event Hub using the Azure portal